 Yes!
 With Ideate QuickSelect you can quickly show all views that are not currently placed on a sheet.
-You may think that you can easily delete all these views without issues.
-However, some of these views that are not currently placed on a sheet may have “dependent” views that ARE on the sheet.
+You may think that you can easily delete all these views without issues, however, some of these views that are not currently placed on a sheet may have “dependent” views that ARE on the sheet.
 If you delete the “parent” view, all the dependent views will also be deleted.
-So, it’s always best to check BEFORE you delete.
+It’s always best to check BEFORE you delete.
 Use Ideate QuickSelect to find all the views that have NOT been placed on a sheet.

 Absolutely (if the element has been dimensioned or tagged in any way)!
 Visit the How To Use Ideate SmartDelete for Revit topic to learn about this and other workflow questions.

 Ideate SmartDelete uses the regular Revit delete process and therefore will treat pinned elements as Revit would: a warning is provided and the pinned element, along with any dependents, will not be deleted.
 If there are other, un-pinned elements that were also selected for deletion at the same time, they will be successfully deleted.